 c.
 AGEC 3200 – Quantitative Methods in Agricultural Economics

-- 2nd and 3rd year undergraduate students should begin considering an area of research they would like to pursue and to seek out AGEC faculty who could mentor them.
+- 2nd and 3rd-year undergraduate students should begin considering an area of research they would like to pursue and seek out AGEC faculty who could mentor them.
 The academic advisor, the department chair, and the GPO for the master’s program will be available to explain the program and start the process of connecting students with faculty advisors.
-The student will be responsible for contacting potential faculty advisors and securing agreement for mentorship.
+The student will be responsible for contacting potential faculty advisors and securing an agreement for mentorship.
 The student will then apply for the program before April 1 of their junior year.
 Students are highly encouraged to apply for the AU Undergraduate Research Fellowship Program prior to Feb. of their junior year so that they have time to establish a formal relationship with a faculty mentor and get experience doing research prior to graduate school.

 - Students can only apply to the ABM program via the Auburn University Graduate School ABM form in the spring semester of their Junior year.
 Applications will initially be considered by the Agricultural Economics & Rural Sociology graduate committee.
 If favorable, the application will be approved by the Graduate Program Officer, the Associate Dean for Instruction in the College of Agriculture, and forwarded to the Graduate School.
 The Graduate School will add the students to the selected 6000-level courses upon receiving and approving the signed application.
-Students cannot register and enroll in 6000 level courses until their ABM application is approved by the Graduate School.
+Students cannot register and enroll in 6000-level courses until their ABM application is approved by the Graduate School.